ku1ik/flash/README.md

 Keep the secrets out of emails and chat history!

-## Running
+## Deployment

+### Insecure, for testing purposes only

-You can run the service in, let's call it, "demo mode" like this:
+You can run flash locally, in insecure "demo mode" like this:

     docker run -p 4000:4000 -e URL_SCHEME=http -e URL_PORT=4000 sickill/flash

+Open [http://localhost:4000](http://localhost:4000) to access the app.

 This is INSECURE (no HTTPS and no persistence), so do this only if you want to play with it locally.

+### Behind HTTPS-enabled proxy

 Recommended, "production" setup would be to run it like this:

-    docker run -p 4000:4000 -e URL_HOST=flash.example.com -e SECRET_KEY_BASE=<64-char-random-token> -e REDIS_URL=redis://<redis-address> sickill/flash
+    docker run -p 4000:4000 -e URL_HOST=flash.example.com sickill/flash

-The above assumes the service is running behind a load balancer/proxy/front webserver which handles HTTPS.
+The above assumes that there's a proxy/web server configured for `flash.example.com` domain, which handles HTTPS and proxies all requests to port 4000 of the container.

+NOTE: This is minimal secure setup, however stored secrets are not persisted and they will be lost upon container restart.
+See [Persistence](#persistence) below for more robust setup.

+### Automatic HTTPS with Caddy web server

+You can get HTTPS up and running very easily with [Caddy web server](https://caddyserver.com/).
+Caddy handles Let's Encrypt certificate requesting/renewal automatically.
+Check out included [docker-compose file](docker-compose.yml) for example setup.

 ## Configuration